g4jc/archive-url-firefox-addon/README.md

-Wayback Machine Firefox Addon
+Wayback Machine Addon - Legacy Fork
 ========

-This Firefox addon will add a new item to the context menu and the toolbar menu, allowing you to save the current webpage to the [Wayback Machine](http://archive.org/web/).
+This addon will add a new item to the context menu and the toolbar menu, allowing you to save the current webpage to the [Wayback Machine](http://archive.org/web/).
 The toolbar button also allows you to save the webpage to [archive.is](archive.is).

 Installation
 ========